isc-projects/bind9/doc/notes/notes-current.rst

   AXFR query types. ``named`` will now be making EDNS queries AXFR and IXFR queries with EDNS options present.  :gl:`#4170`

+- Compiling with jemalloc versions older than 4.0.0 is no longer supported;
+  those versions do not provide the features required by current BIND 9 releases. :gl:`#4296`

 Bug Fixes
 ~~~~~~~~~